Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/requirements/protocol-SLA.md

 # Operator Protocol SLA

 When operators opt-in to EigenDA, they assume responsibilities imposed by the protocol to provide the EigenDA node service honestly and with at least a certain level of availability and performance.
-Operators are held accountable for these responsibilities by the network and may face penalties such ejection for unavailability faults.
+Operators are held accountable for these responsibilities by the network and may face penalties such as ejection for unavailability faults.

 ## Responsibilities